minetest/minetest/doc/lua_api.md

 ### Callbacks

-Detached & nodemeta inventories provide the following callbacks for move actions:
+Detached and nodemeta inventories provide the following callbacks for move actions:

 #### Before